laurelherting/lmh-headspace/AWS/examTips.md

 ** Content Delivery Network
 1. Edge location
-Not just read-only, can write to them too i1. put an object ontot them
+Not just read-only, can write to them too put an object onto them
 Location where content will be cached
 Seperate to an AWS Region/AZ
 2. Origin